Cloud computing issues: Sharing information without a warrant

 Many cloud providers can share information with third parties if necessary for purposes of law and order even without a warrant.
 That is permitted in their privacy policies which users have to agree to before they start using cloud services.

 There are life-threatening situations in which there is no time to wait for the police to issue a warrant.
-Many cloud providers can share information immediately to the police in such situations.
+Many cloud providers can share information immediately with the police in such situations.